leesei/node-comics-feed/README.md

 ## SAAS on Heroku

-[heroku-comics-scraper](leesei/heroku-comics-feed) uses this module to provide a subscrible RSS service.
+[heroku-comics-scraper](https://github.com/leesei/heroku-comics-feed) uses this module to provide a subscribable RSS service.